-Pickers may not enter market or fields before 9:00 a.m.
+Please note: Pickers may not enter market or fields before opening time.
 Pickers must arrive at least 30 minutes before closing time and must be thru picking and checked out by closing time.
 Hours and availability of U-Pick are subject to change without notice.

 Admission: $1.00 per person (cash only)

 Picking boxes: $2.00 each (cash only).
 Each box holds about 10 lbs of berries.
 Berries may only be picked and weighed in our box.
 After box is purchased, we will stamp with the date.
 Box may be re-used on the next visits and we will date-stamp the box each time.

 Price for U-Pick blackberries: $5.00/lb.